 Recording

 "This is the first record where we really feel we're a solid band.
 We've finally all come together to the point where we're all friends and we all know each other.
 We've gone through a couple drummers that didn't really work out, that threw the rhythm off.
 With the last two albums we'd build 'em piece by piece, lay down some initial tracks and then come back to work on them.
 We all had jobs and didn't have any time.
-We didn't feel we were the band we could be."
+We didn't feel we were the band we could be."- Jim James

 (JamBase interview, January 2004)